No one can dispute 2020 and 2021 were very turbulent years for the air travel industry and the challenges are certainly not over yet.

-As borders start to re-open, and much-needed air travel starts to rebound, computer vision powered smartphone apps are set to take off in a big way.
-The solution behind contactless check-in processes, streamlined workflows and an increasingly lower reliance on dedicated hardware will make air travel operations more cost-efficient and a smoother experience for passengers.
+A solution that streamlines workflows and offers increasingly less reliance on dedicated hardware will make air travel operations more cost-efficient and a smoother experience for passengers.

-In our new online guide, we explore how Scandit computer vision can help tackle air travel’s new challenges by increasing efficiencies while reducing operational costs.
-It outlines how both passengers and air travel employees can be empowered with scanning-enabled smart devices to ensure a smooth journey back to pre-pandemic levels:
+In our online guide, we explore how Scandit Smart Data Capture can help tackle air travel’s new challenges by increasing efficiencies while reducing operational costs.
+It outlines how both passengers and air travel employees can be empowered with smart devices enabled with an airport scanner app to help air travel operators scale back up.

 1. Automate passenger flow with ease and efficiency

-Self-scanning mobile apps – These can be added to passenger smartphone apps (compatible with over 20,000 models) to scan passports to support contactless check-in, bag drops and gaining access to lounges and gates.
-Used in conjunction with automatic barriers, this reduces the need for fixed infrastructure and requires less airport staff.
+Self-scanning mobile apps – These can be added to passenger smartphone apps (compatible with over 20,000 models) to scan passports to support check-in, bag drops, and access to lounges and gates.
+Used in conjunction with automatic barriers, an airport scanner app reduces the need for fixed infrastructure and requires less airport staff.

-Remove friction before leaving home – Even before passengers get to the airport, they can use a mobile app to scan passports for checking-in online from home.
+Remove friction before leaving home – Even before passengers get to the airport, they can use an airport scanner app on their mobile device to scan passports for checking-in online from home.
 And while at the airport, flight information, such as gate number and delays can be easily accessed by scanning the barcode or QR code on their boarding pass.

-Ease congestion as volumes rebound – With airports set to get busier as restrictions ease, Scandit-powered data capture apps can speed up passenger journeys through the airport, improving queuing and congestion, reducing the need for contact and face-to-face interaction – making self-serve kiosks (with the potential to spread germs) redundant.
-For social distancing, IDs or boarding cards can limit access to an area at certain times to avoid overcrowding.
+Ease congestion and keep passengers moving – Airports are getting busier now and restrictions have eased.
+Scandit-powered smart data capture apps can speed up passenger journeys through the airport, improving queuing and congestion, reducing the need for contact and face-to-face interaction – making self-serve kiosks (with the potential to spread germs) redundant.
+IDs or boarding cards can limit access to an area at certain times to avoid overcrowding and provide a smoother experience for passengers and greater control.

 2. Mobilize airport operations with accuracy

-One device for any task – Employing mobile computer vision technology enables staff to use a single device to fast-track processes by moving routine tasks, like check-in and boarding gate checks onto smart mobile devices.
-Costly dedicated scanning equipment (hardware scanners or podiums with fixed scanners) can be replaced with familiar smartphones, saving on costs without compromising scanning performance.
+One device for any task – Employing smart data capture technology enables agents to use a single device to fast-track processes by moving routine tasks, like check-in and boarding gate checks onto smart mobile devices.
+Costly dedicated scanning equipment (hardware scanners or podiums with fixed scanners) can be replaced with familiar smartphones, saving on costs without compromising scanning performance and enabling the swift onboarding of new employees.

 Scan performance enables more efficient operations – The speed of data capture is improved by the ability to scan barcodes on paper or digital boarding passes and ID tags at all angles and in poor light with poor contrast or brightness – even through plexiglass barriers.
-All kinds of barcodes, including damaged luggage labels can also be scanned from a distance, allowing social distancing, and reliable data capture throughout.
+All kinds of barcodes, including damaged luggage labels can also be scanned from a distance.

 Innovation without disruption – Scandit MatrixScan AR allows missing luggage or the luggage of no-show passengers to be located quickly with a search and find functionality, while Optical Character Recognition (OCR) functionality or text recognition lends itself to most operational functions.